MiliDS-Lewis/SummitLearning/src/data/programs/1-gcse.md

   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
   tagline: Our Elementary School Plans
-  headline: A program for every parent and child
+  headline: A program for every parent and student
-  text: We know you care about your child's future.
+  text: We know you care about your student's future.
 That’s why we offer you the freedom to choose the right program for them.
   pricing1:
     name: Regular
     price: $1.2k